AUGSpeed/WebDevelopment/README.md

 ## (c)

-I accidentally already did this in the last assignment, but I will but the relevant code here still.
+I accidentally already did this in the last assignment, but I will put the relevant code here still.

 ```css